rfbergeron/bompiler/doc/IDEAS.md

 There would be multiple stacks: one for `continue`, one for `case` and `default` and one for `break`.

+`continue` and `break` statements pull from their own stack of `size_t` identifying the construct that these statements are associated with. `case` and `default` statements pull from a stack of structures with two `size_t` members.
+One is the id of the `switch` statement, the other is a count of the number of `case` statements for the `switch` statement.

 ### Lexer/Parser behavior
 When the lexer matches a `switch` token, new entries are created on the `case`/`default` and `break` stacks.